-To log time, click Log time on the feature or requirements detail (depending on how you have set your default estimate association), and update Work done.
+To log time, click Log time on the record (depending on how you have set your default estimate association), and update Work done.

-If you ship a feature, it will automatically log the time for you.
+If you complete a record, it will automatically log the time for you.
 Therefore, if the estimated value is no longer accurate, you should update it before changing the status.

-If you accidentally log the wrong time and need to delete it, this can be accomplished by clicking on More options > Time tracking history from the feature drawer view and clicking on the trash icon.
+If you accidentally log the wrong time and need to delete it, click on More options > Time tracking history from the record's drawer view and clicking on the trash icon.

-Doing some lightweight capacity planning in a collaborative environment will ensure that your engineering team works efficiently to build what matters — and that the product management team has realistic goals.
+If you work with other teams, doing some lightweight capacity planning in a collaborative environment will ensure that both teams work efficiently to build what matters — and that both have realistic goals.

 With capacity planning enabled, and your features populated with Start dates, Due dates and Estimates, you are ready to make use of the capacity report for individuals by navigating to Roadmaps > Capacity.